Introduction

 Due Diligence

-Where it is appropriate we will engage directly with suppliers to gain a proper understanding of the measures they have in place to ensure that modern slavery is not occurring within their own businesses and supply chains, and, where appropriate, agree how such measures should be enhanced.
+Where it is appropriate we will engage directly with suppliers to gain a proper understanding of the measures they have in place to ensure that modern slavery is not occurring within their own businesses and supply chains and agree how such measures should be enhanced.

 Training

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we aim to provide regular training to our staff.
-We are in the process of developing training materials on the various risks associated with modern slavery and human trafficking and aim to deliver this training in 2024.
+To ensure a high level of understanding of the risks of MSHT in our supply chains and our business, we will be providing training to our staff in 2025.

 Key Performance Indicators (KPIs)

-We will focus on monitoring the effectiveness of our implemented controls to deal with modern slavery and human trafficking.
-Key Performance Indicators (KPIs) that will be established to monitor performance include the following:
+We monitor the effectiveness of our implemented controls dealing with MSHT.
+Key Performance Indicators (KPIs) used to monitor performance include:

 Looking Forward